rofl0r/uniPCemu/README.md

 - See set up.
 * Adding the Android SDL2 build to the project
 - Download the latest version of SDL2 from the project homepage.
 Copy the android-project\src\org directory to android-project/src.
 Copy the include and source directories, as well as the Android.mk file to the android-project/jni/SDL2 folder.
+* Adding Android SDL2_net to the project
+- Download the latest version of SDL2_net from the project homepage.
+Copy all c/h files and Android.mk to a newly created directory android-project\jni\SDL2_net folder.
+Edit android-project\src\org\libsdl\app\SDLActivity.java, removing // before '// "SDL2_net",'.
 * How to run tests
 - Run the remake.bat file in the project directory(Requires tools repository) and use a PSP emulator to test(like JPCSP, which is supported by the batch file).
 On Windows, open the Visual C++ project, build and run.
 * Deployment instructions
 - Simply build using the devkit(Makefile command "make psp/win/linux [re]build [SDL2[-static]](to (re)build SDL2 with(out) static linking)" or Visual C++, copy the executable (x86EMU.exe for windows or EBOOT.PBP for the PSP) to the executable directory, add SDL dll when needed, add disk images to use and run the executable.
 Setting up is integrated into the executable, and it will automatically open the BIOS for setting up during first execution.
 The settings are saved into a BIOS.DAT file.
+- To make the Android NDK use the SDL2_net library and compile with internet support, add " useSDL2_net=1" to the usual ndk-build command line or equivalent.
+Otherwise, it isn't enabled/used.

 ### Contribution guidelines ###